 CFOs and CIOs of most organizations begin their ERP implementations with the expectations that their businesses will be transformed along the way.
 Using the power and flexibility of ERP systems such as SAP, Oracle, Microsoft Dynamics and Tier II ERP software, executives expect material cost improvements to their supply chains, more effective interactions with their customers, and better visibility to operational information.
-However, as outlined in our 2012 ERP Report, 50-percent of organizations fail to realize even half of their expected business benefits.
+However, as outlined in our 2013 ERP Report, the majority of organizations fail to realize even half of their expected business benefits.

 Based on this gap between expectations and delivered reality, it is clear that something gets lost in translation from the time the executive team signs off on the investment until the organization flips the switch on its new ERP software.
 Unfortunately, the things that seemed feasible at the outset of most enterprise software initiatives seem unattainable as those same initiatives progress.

 There are a handful of challenges we see every day with our clients – both the ones that enlist our assistance with implementation and those that retain our services for expert witness engagements related to their ERP failures.
 Here are three common pitfalls that most organizations have trouble navigating: